rsksmart/RSKIPs/IPs/RSKIP240.md

 Updating a node's rent timestamp requires a trie *put* operation, which can affect performance.
 To reduce the number of trie writes "driven by" timestamp updates, we require some minimum "collection thresholds" on the amount of rent that is due.
 This threshold is different for trie reads and trie writes.

 Rent *does not* depend directly on opcodes.
-The reference to some opcodes here is mostly for illustration.
-Some operations such as `CALL` may touch several trie nodes (accounts, code, storage).
-It is also common for the same trie node to be touched *multiple times* and in *different ways* within the same transaction (`SLOAD`, `STORE`).
-The amount of rent collected in a transaction should not depend on the order in which, or the number of times a trie node was accessed.
+It depends on the type of node accessed.
+The reference to opcodes here is mostly for illustration.
+Some operations such as `CALL` can touch several trie nodes (accounts, code, storage).
+It is also common for the same trie node to be touched *multiple times*, in *different ways*, and at *different call depths* within the same transaction.
+Within a single call frame, the amount of rent collected in a transaction should not depend on the order in which or the number of times a trie node is accessed.
+Naturally, the order of access does matter at different call depths.

 When a *pre-existing* value is updated in the trie, then the additional performance cost of updating its rent timestamp is low.
 Thus, the threshold for *trie-write* operations is set lower than those for trie-reads.
 To be clear, this only applies to updating *previously existing values* (e.g. balances, storage).
 Contract code cannot be 'updated' and new nodes (of any type) get a timestamp for free when they are created.